Bagurumba

-Because Bagurumba is an energetic and beautifully choreographed youthful dance, Boro people are usually attracted or drawn to this ensemble.
-By watching this dance, most Boro people often sing along and dance, unknowingly.
-Suffice to say, Boro people love to live in peace with the environment and surrounding beautiful evergreen vegetation.
+Because Bagurumba is an energetically choreographed youthful dance, Boro people are usually attracted or drawn to this ensemble.
+By watching this dance, most Boro people often sing along and dance.

 There are no certain days and times to perform this dance; this dance is performed on many occasions, such as festivals and cultural programmes.

 The origin and emergence of [Bagurumba] song remains unknown, likely written thousands of years ago.
 There are several competing interpretations, however, the common theme is that the Bagururmba song and dance signify mutual respect, to honour friendship, to honour relationship, and to live in peace with the environment.
 Bagurumba is a celebration of life, youthful expression of happiness and togetherness.

 Musical instruments

 Among many different musical instruments, the Bodos use for Bagurumba Dance:

 Sifung: This is a long bamboo flute having five holes rather than six as the north Indian Bansuri would have and is also much longer than it, producing a much lower tone.